 How 4 secondary schools are making excellent use of G Suite for Education or Office 365 Education

-These schools and trusts are using digital education platforms in different and creative ways to enable pupils to learn and staff to work together effectively, even while remote.
+These schools and trusts are using digital education platforms in different ways to keep pupils and teachers connected and support children to learn at home.
 See whether one of these approaches would work for you, whether you're new to using these platforms or looking to do more.

 - Daily 'live' English and maths lessons for years 10 and 11, with G Suite for Education

 - Subject content co-ordination and a normal timetable, with G Suite for Education

 - Preparing pupils for adult life and supporting staff wellbeing, with Office 365 Education